tinhnh2/Qmix/README.md

 python mix_process.py 4x 3 0.999
 # Test
-We also provide some script for RELL test, AU test in test_scripts
+For test script, please see in test_scripts folder.